fa-alvarez/python-examples/README.md

 ### groups_per_user.py
 The groups_per_user function receives a dictionary, which contains group names with the list of users.
 Users can belong to multiple groups.
 It returns a dictionary with the users as keys and a list of their groups as values.

+### wardrobe.py
+In Python, a dictionary can only hold a single value for a given key.
+To workaround this, the single value can be a list containing multiple values.
+This code has a dictionary called "wardrobe" with items of clothing and their colors.

 ## Functions